OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 ```

 :::info
-If you encounter any issues with the installation, please try installing OpenBB Terminal and SDK from source [(link)](/terminal/installation/source).
+If issues are encountered with the installation, please try installing OpenBB Terminal and SDK from source [(link)](/terminal/installation/source), or reach out to our [Discord](https://discord.gg/Up2QGbMKHY) community for help.
 :::